-Stage and flow were variable, but generally stable, across the deployment period.
-Increases in both stage and flow were attributable to observed rainfall events (Figure 19).
+Stage was variable but generally decreasing across the deployment period.
+Brief increases in stage were attributable to observed rainfall events (Figure 19).

 Please note the stage and flow data used below is raw data.
 It has not been corrected for backwater effect.
 WSC is responsible for QA/QC of water quantity data.
 Corrected data can be obtained upon request to WSC.